mbloch/mapshaper/docs/development/frame-tool-design.md

 - **No print furniture.** Bleed, trim marks and page margins distinct from frame offsets are not modelled.
-- **CLI field commands remain powerful.** Explicitly removing or renaming reserved frame fields can demote a frame.
+- **CLI field commands remain powerful.** Explicitly removing or renaming reserved frame fields can demote a frame — and can also promote an ordinary one-record rectangle into a second one.
+Because the GUI resolves the frame on every render, `getActiveFrame()` degrades to a deterministic choice plus one warning rather than an error; refusing the change is the catalog guard's job, where it can still be rejected before it is committed.
 The GUI prevents accidental edits, but the canonical record is not made immutable.
+- **`-proj` reaches the frame, not the rest of the session.** Content layers in other datasets still need explicit targeting; the command names the ones it left behind.

 ## Resolved Product Choices